markusfleck/PARENT_GPU/README.md

 isolation.

 ## 3.2) convert_BAT_to_GBAT
 This program was developed especially for the present GPU version of PARENT, i. e.
 PARENT_GPU.
-While the original version of PARENT was targeted for a CPU cluster,
+While the original version of PARENT is designed for CPU clusters,
-PARENT_GPU is designed for workstations (and roughly speaking outperforms <200 core CPU clusters with a modern consumer grade graphics card).
-This means that PARENT_GPU will in many cases reload parts of the trajectory from the harddisk if the whole trajectory does not fit into CPU RAM.
+PARENT_GPU is targeted at workstations.
+This means that PARENT_GPU will reload parts of the trajectory from the hard disk if the whole trajectory does not fit into CPU RAM, which is often the case.
 GROMACS trajectories are stored in a per-frame
 fashion: for
 every time step, the coordinates of the whole molecule are stored together, followed by the next frame.
 This means that the trajectory of a specific coordinate is scattered across the .xtc file.
 The .bat file format follows this convention.
 However, this format is inefficient for expansion-based entropy calculation:
-To compute 2D entropies, the whole timeline of both coordinates needs to be processed, i. e. loaded from harddisk if the CPU RAM is too small to hold the whole trajectory.
-The .gbat format now stores the trajectory of coordinates in a contiguous fashion, significantly improving harddisk reading times.
-For large projects, this speeds up the computations tremendously, given that every pair of coordinate trajectories needs to reside in CPU RAM once, requiring many harddisk fetches.
+To compute 2D entropy values, the whole trajectory of both coordinates needs to be processed, i. e. loaded from hard disk if the CPU RAM is too small to hold the whole trajectory.
+The .gbat format now stores the trajectory of coordinates in a contiguous fashion, significantly improving hard disk reading times.
+For large projects, this speeds up the computations tremendously, given that every pair of coordinate trajectories needs to reside in CPU RAM once, requiring many hard disk fetches.
 As a rule of thumb, consider using it for molecules larger than 2500 atoms with at least a million frames (for small systems, the time this conversion takes does hardly pay off).
 It is used in the following manner: